PriyankaVijayKumar/CodingText/README.md

 - NodeJS  installed.
 To verify if nodejs is installed properly, open Command Prompt on Windows, or Terminal on Mac, then execute this command node --version
 ## Setup

-- Download the project to the local and open in Visual Studio Code.
+- Clone the project to the local and open in Visual Studio Code.
 - Run the below commands
  ```bash
    npm -i init